 Have you ever walked in the door only to hear your partner bark, "You forgot to take out the garbage!"
 Researcher Bill Doherty argues that the most important moment in your marriage is “the moment of reunion” when you greet each other.
 He suggests that if you consistently greet each other well, you will maintain a sense of excitement about seeing each other.
-Set out to greet your partner with a positive comment like, “Morning, Beautiful!” or "So happy waking up with you!" or “Thanks for watching the kids all day!” or "Wow, you made a great dinner and painted with the kids this afternoon?
-You're my superhero."
+Set out to greet your partner with a positive comment like, “Morning, Beautiful!” or "So happy waking up with you!" or “Thanks for watching the kids all day!” or "Wow, you made a great dinner and painted with the kids this afternoon?"
 During goodbyes, say something warm or gracious like, “I’ll miss you today,” or “Thanks for working hard for our family today.”

 Stir Up Some Oxytocin